pixelgrb/esphome-emporia-vue-utility/docs/protocol.md

 #### Meter reading response payload
 The meter response payload has its own page [protocol-meter-reading.md](protocol-meter-reading.md)

-#### Unknown 0x65 type
+#### Error response payload
-Occasionally sent by the MGM111 with a 1 byte payload that has a value from 0 to 2.
-No discernible pattern.
+Payload is seen to have a value from `0` to `2`, but the meaning of the values is unknown.
+It seems to happen when the device has issue communicating with the meter.
+If you get this type of message, move the device closer to the meter.